parvathy-lal/Project1/README.md

 ![](https://i1.wp.com/www.marktechpost.com/wp-content/uploads/2020/08/Screenshot-2020-08-25-at-10.01.08-PM.png?fit=1039%2C620&ssl=1)

 ### **PoseEst_Basics.py**
-Here our model detect the keypoints on the body parts, and get marked.
+Here our model detect and mark the keypoints on the body parts.
 These marked points can be connected together to form the **Human Pose Skeleton**.

 ```
 mpDraw = mp.solutions.drawing_utils